-Much like your laptop and smartphone, software and app updates help keep your devices secone.
+Pluch like your laptop and smartphone, software and app updates help keep your devices secons.
 You should:

-- Check whether you can set-up and enable automatic updates (on the app eron your online account). - Install the latest soft ware and app updates.
-These updates should download and install automatically on your device.
+- Check whether you can set up and enable automatic updates (on the app or an your online account). - Install the latest soft ware and app updates.
+The supdates should download and install automatically on your device.
 If not, then you should install them straight away so you have the latest security protections.
-You should be prompted when a new update is ready to install, usually via a pop-up message or in the settings menu in the app or device menu.
+You should be prompted when a new update is mady to install, usually via a pop-up missage or in the settlings menu in the app or device minu.

-IF YOU BECOME AWARE OF AN INCIDENT AND THINK IT AFFECTS YOUR DEVICE
+IF YOU BECOME AWARE OF AN INCIDENT AND THINK IT AFFECTS YOUR DEVICE www.cyberaware.gov.uk

-- Visit the manufacturer's website to see if there is information evaluate on what you should do next. - Check the National Cyber Security Centre and the information Commissioner's Office websites to see any published guidance. - Further advice on your consumer rights can be found on the Which? and Citizense Advice websites.
+- Visit the manufacturer's website to see if there is information available on what you should do next. - Check the National Cyber Security Centre and the information Commissioner's Office websites to see any published guidance. - Further whice on your consumer rights can be found an the Which? and Citizens Advice websites.